dmelo/g2m2/README.md

 - no setup required;
 - the only requirement is to have the project hosted on GitHub (with MarkDown files);

+## Open problems

+- SEO - given that all content is generated on client side, using Javascript, search engines might not be able to crawl the content of the generated sites;
+- File listing operations - operations such as generate the latest 20 blog posts, or the list of blog posts with a specific tag becames expensive when access each file means one HTTP GET request.

 ## License